vanhoefm/fragattacks/research/README.md

 # Fragment and Forge: Breaking Wi-Fi Through Frame Aggregation and Fragmentation

+## Introduction

+Our attacks affect all Wi-Fi networks.
+Note that the recent WPA3 specification only introduced a new authentication method, but its encryption ciphers (CCMP and GCMP) are identical to WPA2.
+Because of this, our attack is identical against WPA2 and WPA3 networks.

+Older WPA networks by default use TKIP for encryption, and the applicability of our attacks against this cipher is discussed in the paper.
+Out of completeness, and to illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of our results against WEP.

 ## Supported Network Cards

 Only specific wireless network cards are supported.
 This is because some network cards may overwrite the